 One of the most controversial topics in the US today is healthcare.
 Many feel it’s a fundamental right while others support the “pay to play model.”
 Aside from the funding debate, there are other issues matters that complicate healthcare matters.

 Here, citizens and providers are subjected to HIPAA which gives patients certain rights to privacy by making providers accountable for the information they’re required to safeguard.
 As a provider, you surely want to protect your patient’s information but navigating this landscape can prove challenging.
-Let’s take a look at the framework for meeting HIPPA compliance and cover questions that you should ask development teams building software for your organization.
+Let’s take a look at the framework for meeting HIPPA compliance in 2020 and cover questions that you should ask development teams building software for your organization.

 What is HIPAA compliance?

 If you’re in the industry, you realize HIPAA is perhaps more binding than the ancient Hippocratic Oath.
 In this digital world we’re learning to navigate, policies binding patient data is almost as important as the services you provide.

 Providers are required to be more mindful of patient information and rightfully so.
 This means not discussing health-related information in earshot of others, being mindful of any kind of “sign-in” sheet at a practice, and safeguarding their digital data.

 In 2009, the HITECH ACT was initiated to move the ball forward on a couple of issues.
 Healthcare providers are now required to utilize a secure EHR system to retain patient records.
 The point behind the act is making patient records easier to access but also securing them at the safe time to prevent unauthorized access to said confidential records.

 On the surface, it seems like a bit of a paradox – records need to have the capacity to more efficiently transfer between providers.
 But too, patient information needs to be safeguarded to prevent (and ideally, eliminate) the possibility of some onlooker gaining access to sensitive information, whether it’s someone who might peek at a chart or a scumbag who breaks into a database.